 Preparation of studies

-Answering enquiries from journalists
+Answering inquiries from journalists

 Blogger events (including producer visits)